 Sisters of Charity Health System

-Barbara Manor, MA, RHIA, is vice president of HIM at SCL Health based in Denver, CO, comprised of 9 acute care hospitals and 200 clinics in Colorado, Kansas, and Montana.
-She has served on the AHIMA Audit and Finance Committees and is currently the Secretary for the Board as well as participating on the Governance Committee.
-She has served two terms as president of the Colorado Health Information Management Association and has been the recipient of the CHIMA Distinguished Member Award and the AHIMA Mentor Triumph Award.
+Barbara Manor, MA, RHIA, CHDA, is vice president of HIM at Sisters of Charity Health System based in Denver, CO, comprised of 9 acute care hospitals and 200 clinics in Colorado, Kansas, and Montana.
+She has served two terms as president of the Colorado Health Information Management Association.
+Manor has been the recipient of the CHIMA Distinguished Member Award and the AHIMA Mentor Triumph Award.
 Past service for AHIMA includes many years as CHIMA Delegate in the HOD and serving on the AHIMA Nominating Committee, AHIMA Triumph Awards Committee, and eHIM Task Force.
-She served as adjunct faculty member at Regis University in the HIM program for many years.
-She is a noted speaker and writer on subjects of HIM transformation, data stewardship and analytics, information governance and ICD-10.
+She is an adjunct faculty member at Regis University in the HIM program.
+She is a noted speaker and writer on subjects of HIM transformation, data stewardship, meaningful use, privacy and ICD-10.

 OSU-CCC James Cancer Hospital